 6. Negotiation and close

 The negotiation and close is always a delicate stage.
 You’ll need to balance your commercial interests with the objectives of the prospect.

 - Ensure signing the contract will be easy.
 The best way to make the contract signing go as smoothly as possible is to make it digital.
 This is an easy and organised process for everyone involved.

 - Don’t be afraid to walk away from a bad deal.
 Make sure you know at what point you need to walk away and do not hesitate.
 Trying to cling to deals that just won’t work is simply a waste of time for everyone involved.

-7. Retention.
-The deal is closed but that doesn’t mean you have a customer for life… you need to keep them!
-There are innumerable research studies that have almost universally concluded that it is 10 times cheaper to retain a customer than it is to keep an existing one.
+The deal is closed, but that doesn’t mean you have a customer for life.
+You need to keep them!
+There are many research studies that have almost universally concluded that it is 10 times cheaper to retain a customer than it is to keep an existing one.

 To improve your retention rate, try:

 - Assisting the customer as they come onboard.
-Provide training materials, be available to answer questions and provide helpful training materials.
+Be available to answer questions and provide helpful training materials.
 These simple tasks make sure that your customer has a smooth transition and is getting the best use out of your service.

 - Make sure that you’re checking in.
 After the deal has been closed, organise a meeting with the customer to see how they are doing and if they need any additional support.
 This is normally done a month after the deal was closed to give the customer some time to get on their feet.

 - Get feedback.
 Asking your customer for feedback has two primary purposes.
 To let your customers feel valued and appreciated, as well as getting some insights into how your product/service could be improved.